SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls-document-upload.md

 Financial Services Accelerator offers insurance customers the possibility to upload documents during the FNOL process.
 Once the documents are uploaded, the customer can download and check them, or delete them.
 Although the document upload is implemented in the FNOL process, it can be used in any other process (e.g. application/quotations, change request process).

 ## Document Upload Usage

-Dynamic Forms is a library for creating forms, designed to work with Spartacus application.
-It allows customers to define forms metadata in JSON configuration and render them on the UI.
+Dynamic Forms is a library for creating forms, designed to work with the Spartacus application.
+It allows customers to define forms metadata in a JSON configuration and render them on the UI.

 The following example shows a JSON representation of the document upload form control: